cardiffnlp/tweetnlp/README.md

 import tweetnlp
 model = tweetnlp.load_model('irony', model_name="model_ckpt/irony/best_model")
 ```
-If `split_validation` is not given, trainer will do single run with default parameter without parameter search.
+If `split_validation` is not given, trainer will do a single run with default parameters without parameter search.

 ## Reference Paper